 - Radiation oncologists

 After working together to develop an individualized cholangiocarcinoma treatment plan for a patient, these experts meet weekly as a tumor board to review the patient’s progress and refine the plan as necessary.
-This provides each patient with the benefit of multiple expert opinions at every phase of his or her cancer journey.
+This provides each patient with the benefit of multiple specialist opinions at every phase of his or her cancer journey.
 Additionally, our compassionate oncology nurses, social workers and dietitians offer a full range of supportive care designed specifically for patients who are being treated for cholangiocarcinoma.

 As the only National Cancer Institute-designated Comprehensive Cancer Center based in Florida, Moffitt has also received widespread acclaim for its groundbreaking research.
 Through our robust clinical trials, we offer our patients opportunities to be among the first to benefit from promising new treatments for cholangiocarcinoma, such as anti-angiogenesis therapies, epidermal growth factor receptor (EGFR) inhibitors, photodynamic therapy (PDT), molecular therapy, immunotherapy, hyperthermia therapy and radiosensitizers.

 For these reasons and more, Moffitt is redefining the way bile duct cancer is treated.
-To learn more about treatment options for cholangiocarcinoma, call 1-888-MOFFITT or request an appointment by completing a new patient registration form online.
+To learn more about treatment options for cholangiocarcinoma, call 1-888-663-3488 or request an appointment by completing a new patient registration form online.
 You do not need a referral to meet with us.